github/training-kit/workbooks/github-foundations.md

 ---
 layout: workbook
-title: GitHub Foundations Workbook • An introduction to the GitHub collaboration platform
+title: GitHub Foundations Workbook
-description: This workbook will be your companion for the slides of the GitHub Foundations class taught by the [GitHub Training Team](http://training.github.com/) and other educational groups.
-In this GitHub Training course, you'll learn all the necessary skills to be productive with GitHub and Git in your open source work or daily job assignments.
+description: This student and teacher workbook will be your companion to the GitHub Foundations class taught by the [GitHub Training Team](http://training.github.com/) and other educational groups.
+In this course, you'll learn basic collaboration skills towards a productive use of Git and GitHub in your open source work and daily job assignments.

 ---

 ## Version control concepts